system76/tech-docs/src/models/serw12/repairs.md

 ### Steps to remove the battery:

-1. Place the Serval WS lid-side down.
+1. Place the machine lid-side down.
+    - Use a soft surface (such as a towel) to avoid scratches.
 2. Unscrew the two battery screws (highlighted yellow below.)

 ![Battery screws](./img/battery-screws.jpg)